Troy-Griffin/find-fasteners/README.md

 Depending on the type of camera you are using you will need to comment out different sections of the findFasteners.py script.<br> <br>

-If you are using a Webcam comment out the following line:<br>
+If you are using a Webcam comment out the following lines:<br>
 `camSet = 'nvarguscamerasrc !  video/x-raw(memory:NVMM), width=3264, height=2464, format=NV12, framerate=21/1 ! nvvidconv flip-method='+str(flip)+' ! video/x-raw, width='+str(dispW)+', height='+str(dispH)+', format=BGRx ! videoconvert ! video/x-raw, format=BGR ! appsink' <br>
 cam = cv2.VideoCapture(camSet)` <br> <br>